Non-Human Identity (NHI) Exposure

 Infrastructure Gateways: The Ports module within Subdomain Intelligence identifies externally exposed ports, which are critical access pathways for non-human identities.
 These include RDP (3389), SSH (22), databases (SQL 1433, PostgreSQL 5432, MongoDB 27017, Elasticsearch 9200), and remote access services.

 Subdomain Abandonment Risk: The platform also explicitly checks for Subdomain Takeover Susceptibility, identifying dangling DNS records where CNAMEs point to inactive third-party services (e.g., Heroku, Shopify, GitHub).
-A successful takeover of a service-related subdomain, such as service.company.com, allows an adversary to impersonate a legitimate non-human entity, drastically increasing the risk quantified in the Brand Damage and BEC & Phishing Susceptibility scores.
+A successful takeover of a service-related subdomain, such as service.company.com, allows an adversary to impersonate a legitimate non-human entity, drastically increasing the risk quantified in the Brand Damage and BEC & Phishing Susceptibility ratings.

 The interconnectedness of these findings is critical: if ThreatNG discovers an exposed Elasticsearch port and a compromised NHI email credential (svc@ or ops@), it demonstrates a high-probability attack pathway, escalating the risk beyond a simple misconfiguration and feeding into the comprehensive Breach & Ransomware Susceptibility rating.